top of page

 The noun 'sentinel' has an intriguing etymology rooted in the Latin word 'sentire,' which means 'to feel' or 'to perceive.'
 From 'sentire,' the Latin language produced 'sentinelis,' which referred to a person or thing that was watchful and attentive.
 This connection between vigilance and perception is evident in the term 'sentinel,' as sentinels are individuals or objects entrusted with the duty of perceiving and detecting potential threats or changes in a specific area.
 Over time, the term evolved to signify those who stand guard and keep watch over particular locations or objects, embodying the idea that they are constantly aware and alert to ensure security and protection.

-Quiz: Find the meaning of sentinel
+Find the correct meaning of the noun sentinel:

 Try Again!